vuestorefront/vue-storefront/docs/guide/modules/cart.md

 As you may imagine :) This action simply removes the product from the shopping cart and synchronizes the server cart when set.
 You must at least specify the `product.sku`.

-#### `removeNonConfirmedVariants ({ commit, dispatch }, product)`

-This action simply removes the non-confirmed product from the shopping cart and synchronizes the server cart when set.
-You must at least specify the `product.sku`.

 #### `updateQuantity ({ commit, dispatch }, { product, qty, forceServerSilence = false })`

 This method is called whenever user changes the quantity of product in the cart (called from `Microcart.vue`).
 The parameter `qty` is the new quantity of product and by using `forceServerSilence` you may control if the server cart synchronization is being executed or not.